fdformula/MathlyLua/README.md

 ## Mathly Objects and Lua Tables

 1. A mathly table is a simple Lua table registered as a mathly object.
-E.g., x = tt{1, 2, 3} is such a table.
+E.g., <code>x = tt{1, 2, 3}</code> is such a table.
 It has exactly the same structure as an ordinary Lua table y = {1, 2, 3}.
 The difference is that we can apply "vectorization" operations on x instead of y.
 For instance, 2 * x - 1 gives a new mathly table, {1, 3, 5}.
 Besides, x[i] gives us the i-th element in the table.

 2. A mathly row vector is actually a 1xn matrix.
 E.g., x = rr{1, 2, 3} is a mathly row vector.
 It is stored as {{1, 2, 3}}.
 To access 2, we must use x[1][2].
 Similarly, a column vector y = cc{1, 2, 3} is a 1x3 matrix stored in the format {{1}, {2}, {3}}.
 We use u[2][1] to access 2.
 Indeed, x[1][2] or y[2][1] is quite strange and inconvenient, which is why the results of most operations on these row/column vectors and matrices and many mathly functions are mathly tables.